jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 Even with no programming experience, people are able to build amazingly sophisticated and useful software systems that have a major impact on their business's bottom line.

 Over the course of my career, I've used many different software products.
-Not one has helped me automate a business task.
-Sounds pretty good to me.
+Not one has helped me with a business task.
+This started sounding pretty appealing.
 I want to spend my time doing what I get paid to do - engineering.
-If these tools can help me codify and reduce the time I spend on some business process, then I figure it's worth learning more about them.
+If these tools can help me codify and reduce the time I spend on some business process, then it's worth giving them a try.

 ## What We'll Cover